San Pedro Underwater Archaeological Preserve State Park

 This underwater preserve features a submerged shipwreck that is available for diving and snorkeling.

 After major salvage efforts in the 1960s, all that remains of San Pedro is a large pile of ballast stones covering an area 90 feet long and 30 feet wide.
 The underwater site has been enhanced with seven replica cannons, an anchor and an information plaque.
-Visitors can also appreciate the marine life that occupies the site.
+Visitors also can appreciate the marine life that occupies the site.

 - Located in 18 feet of water, approximately 1.25 nautical miles south from Indian Key at GPS coordinates 24 degrees 51.802'N, 80 degrees 40.795'W.